 Your doctorate will open up many career options.
 In Bavaria, PhD graduates are in high demand for jobs in business and industry.
 Perhaps your doctorate has facilitated professional contacts in industry, where a job is already waiting for you.
 If you are interested in the practical applications of scientific research, you might also consider other careers outside of the university, such as positions at non-university research institutes.

 Preparing for professorship at a UAS

-If you decide to follow a career in industry but are also interested in teaching, keep in mind that Bavaria is also home to many universities of applied sciences (UAS).
-A professorship there might be an attractive option for you.
-To become a professor at a university of applied sciences, you need to have completed a doctorate and have at least five years’ professional experience working in your field, three of which must have been gained outside the university.
+If you decide to follow a career in industry but are also interested in teaching, a professorship at a university of applied sciences might be an attractive option for you.
+To become a professor there, you need to have completed a doctorate and have at least five years’ professional experience working in your field, three of which must have been gained outside the university.
 This is a great option if you love teaching and the practical applications of research.